Sinanpakkada/MediGuard/README.md

 1. **Login and Select Services**: Medical institutions log in through a decentralized identity system, utilizing account abstraction to make the process seamless.
 The institution selects a prediction model or service to run, which could involve individual or combined datasets.

 2. **Data Encryption**: Medical data is entered locally through the UI.
-The data is **encrypted at the client side using the institution’s public address**.
+The data is **encrypted at the client side using the institution’s private key**.
 The encryption ensures that sensitive medical information is never exposed.

 3. **On-chain Model Computation**: The encrypted data is sent to the smart contract, where **Fhenix's Fully Homomorphic Encryption (FHE)** is used to perform secure computations on the encrypted data.
 The smart contract deploys computations to predict results on-chain.